laza41/Capstone/README.md

  Secondly, a strategy class(SuperTrendStrategy.py) was derived from BaseStrategy.
 It includes buy and signal logic based on Supertrend indicator and Hurst Exponent.

+The final Research paper can be found and downloaded from SSRN under the following link: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4290787 .